What is spirometry?

 What does spirometry show?

-Spirometry is a practical investigative lung test for diagnosing several conditions.
+Spirometry is a practical investigative lung test for diagnosing and monitoring several conditions in adults and children.

-- pulmonary fibrosis – scarring on your lungs
+• pulmonary fibrosis and other interstitial lung diseases (ILD) – scarring on your lungs

 How to prepare for your spirometry

-Preparing for your spirometry test is easy as it’s non-invasive and doesn’t require much preparation.
-We may advise you to stop smoking for 24 hours beforehand and to avoid alcohol, strenuous exercise and eating large meals a few hours before.
+We may advise adults to stop smoking or vaping for 24 hours beforehand and to avoid alcohol, strenuous exercise and eating large meals a few hours before the test.

-You may also want to wear loose-fitting clothing so it’s easier to take a deep breath.
+Loose-fitting clothing should ideally be worn so that it’s easier to take a deep breath.

 During a spirometry test, we’ll ask you to breathe into a unique tube attached to a machine (spirometer).

-Next, we’ll explain what you must do during the test, and we may ask you to practise a few breaths.
+We will ask you to sit down and place a soft clip over your nose to prevent air escaping through it.
+Next, we will explain what you must do during the test, and we may ask you to practise a few breaths.
 We’ll begin the spirometry test once you’re happy to proceed.

 We’ll ask you to:

-- close your mouth tightly around the mouthpiece
+• close your mouth tightly around the mouthpiece and breathe normally until your breathing is steady

-- breathe out as quickly and as forcefully as you can until your lungs are empty.
+• breathe out as quickly and as forcefully as you can until your lungs are empty (maximal expiration)

-We may repeat the procedure up to three times to get accurate results.
 Some people may need a repeat test after taking an inhaled bronchodilator medicine (a medication used to manage asthma and COPD).
-Another test can be beneficial when monitoring your diagnosed condition and seeing if these medicines will help manage your symptoms.
+Another test can be beneficial when monitoring your diagnosed condition and seeing if these medicines help manage your symptoms.

 How long does a spirometry take?